luisarevalo21/twinmind-android/README.md

 ## Features

 - **Google Sign-In:** Users can sign in with Google.
 Sign-in is fully functional and user data is added to the database.
-- **Audio Recording:** Users can record audio messages.
-After recording, playback is available within the app.
+- **Audio Recording & Transcription:** Users can record audio messages.
+After recording, the audio is transcribed to text using OpenAI Whisper and the transcription is displayed in the app.
+- **Audio Playback:** Playback is available within the app after recording.
 - **File-based Routing:** Uses Expo Router for navigation.

 ## Known Issues

 - **Video Recording:** Video recording is not working properly at this time.
-- **Audio Recording:** Audio recording and playback are functional, but advanced features (like waveform or upload) are not yet implemented.
+- **Audio Recording:** Audio recording and playback are functional, but advanced features (like waveform) are not yet implemented.

 ## Getting Started